rogerss11/text_to_persons/text-to-persons.md

 - **Should the LLM be called via a library or "directly" to the Web API.**

+The LLM is called using the openai library.

 - **What format should the prompt have?**

+The prompt is a list of dictionaries where the key is either "role" or "content" and the value is either system or assistant for the role, and the text input or response for the content.

 - **Are chain-of-thought, few-short prompting, etc. necessary?**

+It is important to prompt properly and give clear instructions to the LLM, as sometimes it does not return the output in the format that you want it and then causes the code to crash.
+Giving examples helped me improve the success rate.

 Requirements & Resources
 ------------------------